-Phyllis Braun started with the AJP as assistant editor in 1996 and became executive editor in 2002.
-Prior to moving to Tucson in 1995, she was assistant copy chief at Pocket Books in New York, and before that she worked at the legendary Book of the Month Club.
-She serves on the board of the Esperanza Dance Project.
+Phyllis Braun started with the AJP as an assistant editor in 1996, becoming executive editor in 2002.
+Prior to moving to Tucson in 1995, she was assistant copy chief at Pocket Books in New York, after working at the legendary Book of the Month Club.
+She serves on the board of Tucson’s Esperanza Dance Project.

-A journalism and public relations graduate of Northern Arizona University, Debe Campbell’s career in community journalism, crisis communications, travel photojournalism, magazine writing and public relations has spanned four decades and five continents.
-She established two English-language magazines in Indonesia and a regional entertainment guide for newspapers in Texas, and received recognition from the Indonesian Minister of Tourism and MediaTour editorial award from South African Airways Magazine.
-Returning to Arizona in 2006, Campbell spent a decade as director of the nonprofit Navajo County Anti-Drug Coalition, Inc., in Pinetop.
-She moved to Tucson in 2016 with her husband, Gilbert, and their two rescue dogs.
-She and Gilbert spent a year in service to AmeriCorps VISTA in refugee resettlement in Tucson, and she continued that work part-time as an employment specialist.
-In July 2018, she added part-time director of marketing and communications for the JFSA to her tasks in July 2018.
+A journalism and public relations graduate of Northern Arizona University, Debe Campbell’s career in journalism, communications, travel photojournalism, magazine writing, and public relations spans four decades and five continents.
+Returning to Arizona in 2006, she spent a decade as executive director of the nonprofit Navajo County Anti-Drug Coalition, Inc., in Pinetop, Arizona.
+Moving to Tucson in 2016, for a year in service to AmeriCorps VISTA in refugee resettlement she joined AJP in January 2018 as an editorial assistant, adding part-time director of marketing and communications for the JFSA to her tasks in July 2018.
 She is an active community volunteer.

-Berti’ S. Brodsky has many years of experience in media sales, starting with newspaper (the Tucson Weekly), going to radio and direct mail (“Cloud 95 radio and PaperMint) to cable television sales (TCI/Tucson Cable Advertising), and back to direct mail (Savvy Shopper).
+Berti’ S. Brodsky has many years of experience in media sales, starting with newspaper, going from radio and direct mail, to cable television sales.
 Married with two grown daughters, she has two Weimaraners, “Sugar” and “Salty,” and two cats, “Spice” and “Pepper” — names representing her love of gourmet cooking!
-Berti’ graduated from Catalina High School in Tucson and earned an associate degree from Pima Community College and a Bachelor of Science from the University of Arizona.
-She returned to Tucson last year after 18 years in the rainy Pacific Northwest, near Seattle, where she also worked in the real estate industry as a lender, realtor and insurance agent.
+Berti’ graduated from Catalina High School in Tucson, earned an associate degree from Pima Community College and a bachelor of science from the University of Arizona.
+She returned to Tucson after 18 years in the rainy Pacific Northwest, near Seattle, where she also worked in the real estate industry as a lender, realtor, and insurance agent.

 Michelle Shapiro moved to Tucson from Santa Barbara, California.
 She knew she would make a lousy Brussels sprout farmer so she went the creative route instead.
 After working 14 years with The New York Times Media Group, Michelle started her own graphic design agency, Ipso Facto Creative Group and taught multimedia art and design at Santa Barbara City College.
-What she loves most about working with the Arizona Jewish Post, and the Jewish Federation of Southern Arizona, is being part of “The Big Picture” and contributing to a community whose mission is to better the lives of those around them.
+What she loves most about working with the AJPt, and the JFSA, is being part of “The Big Picture” and contributing to a community whose mission is to better the lives of those around them.